JakeMartin99/AdventOfCode/README.md

 # AdventOfCode
-My solutions to AdventOfCode challenges https://adventofcode.com
+##  - Jake Martin -

+This repo is simply to hold my [Advent of Code](https://adventofcode.com) solutions for my own future reference (or maybe it's just digital hoarding...)

-2020 was the first time I participated, and I completed most of the problems.
+2020 was the first time I participated.